-Mallory Quinn Phone 294-5976 E-mail: mquinn@iastate.edu
+Aliza MacKenzie E-mail: aliza@iastate.edu

-Mallory is an Iowa State University alumna.
-She earned her B.S. in Animal Ecology and Anthropology from Iowa State, and is currently pursuing her M.S. in Leadership Development with an emphasis in Higher Education from Drake University.
+Aliza earned her B.A. in Psychology and Religion from Drake University and her M.S. in Student Affairs in Higher Education from Miami University in Ohio.

-Administrative Assistant Phone 294-4932 E-mail: me-advising@iastate.edu
+Hazel Peterson E-mail: me-advising@iastate.edu